dcardosomr-cmd/Credit-Risk-Customer-Behavior-Revenue-Analysis-Fintech/README.md

 | Android | 119,850 | 40.0% | 60.6 min |
 | Web | 60,038 | 20.0% | 60.6 min |

-**Correlation analysis:** Pages viewed and actions taken show no meaningful correlation (r = −0.002).
-Session duration is also uncorrelated with both pages and actions.
-These metrics are statistically independent in this dataset.

-**Day-of-week patterns:** Session counts are evenly distributed across all seven days (42,459–43,305 per day), with no meaningful Sunday/Monday peak.
+**Day-of-week patterns:** Session counts are evenly distributed across all seven days although the longest sessions take place in Sunday and Monday, so these are days where the promotional and startegic content should be pushed out, specially the mobile versions.

 ### 5.3 Recommended Actions

 1. Prioritise the product page → add-to-cart transition: run A/B tests on layout, information hierarchy, and CTA placement.
 2. Optimise for mobile-first: with 80% of sessions on iOS/Android, ensure the add-to-cart and checkout flows are optimised for touch.
-3. Do not invest in day-of-week targeting: the data shows no meaningful variation in engagement across weekdays.

 ---